Ishbia Mat Sells 400,036 Shares of UWM Holdings Corporation (NYSE:UWMC) Stock

 UWM Announces Dividend

-The business also recently announced a quarterly dividend, which was paid on Thursday, July 10th.
+The business also recently declared a quarterly dividend, which was paid on Thursday, July 10th.
 Shareholders of record on Wednesday, June 18th were paid a dividend of $0.10 per share.
 The ex-dividend date of this dividend was Wednesday, June 18th.
-This represents a $0.40 annualized dividend and a yield of 9.62%.
+This represents a $0.40 dividend on an annualized basis and a yield of 9.56%.
 UWM’s payout ratio is -307.69%.

+A number of hedge funds have recently bought and sold shares of the stock.
+Vanguard Group Inc. increased its stake in UWM by 37.6% during the 4th quarter.
+Vanguard Group Inc. now owns 11,764,910 shares of the company’s stock valued at $69,060,000 after purchasing an additional 3,212,081 shares in the last quarter.
+First Trust Advisors LP increased its stake in UWM by 886.9% during the 4th quarter.
+First Trust Advisors LP now owns 3,727,477 shares of the company’s stock valued at $21,880,000 after purchasing an additional 3,349,779 shares in the last quarter.
+AQR Capital Management LLC increased its stake in UWM by 1,144.7% during the 1st quarter.
+AQR Capital Management LLC now owns 2,496,805 shares of the company’s stock valued at $13,633,000 after purchasing an additional 2,296,205 shares in the last quarter.
+Basswood Capital Management L.L.C. acquired a new position in UWM during the 4th quarter valued at approximately $6,602,000.
+Finally, Bank of New York Mellon Corp increased its stake in UWM by 15.7% during the 4th quarter.
+Bank of New York Mellon Corp now owns 1,087,978 shares of the company’s stock valued at $6,386,000 after purchasing an additional 147,459 shares in the last quarter.
+Institutional investors and hedge funds own 53.59% of the company’s stock.

-A number of analysts recently weighed in on the stock.
-Barclays raised shares of UWM from an “equal weight” rating to an “overweight” rating and set a $6.00 price objective on the stock in a report on Tuesday.
-UBS Group raised shares of UWM from a “sell” rating to a “neutral” rating and dropped their price objective for the stock from $4.75 to $4.50 in a report on Wednesday, April 16th.
-The Goldman Sachs Group dropped their price objective on shares of UWM from $6.00 to $5.25 and set a “neutral” rating on the stock in a report on Wednesday, July 2nd.
-Finally, Keefe, Bruyette & Woods cut shares of UWM from an “outperform” rating to a “market perform” rating and dropped their price objective for the stock from $6.50 to $4.50 in a report on Thursday.
-Five equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat.com, UWM presently has a consensus rating of “Hold” and a consensus price target of $6.18.
+Several equities analysts have issued reports on the company.
+The Goldman Sachs Group cut their target price on UWM from $6.00 to $5.25 and set a “neutral” rating on the stock in a research note on Wednesday, July 2nd.
+Barclays raised shares of UWM from an “equal weight” rating to an “overweight” rating and set a $6.00 target price for the company in a research report on Tuesday, July 8th.
+Keefe, Bruyette & Woods cut shares of UWM from an “outperform” rating to a “market perform” rating and decreased their target price for the company from $6.50 to $4.50 in a research report on Thursday, July 10th.
+Finally, UBS Group raised shares of UWM from a “sell” rating to a “neutral” rating and decreased their target price for the company from $4.75 to $4.50 in a research report on Wednesday, April 16th.
+Five research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of $6.18.

 UWM Company Profile